KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 Normally, developers will use a high-level language like HLSL or GLSL to generate SPIR-V.
 However, in some cases, developers may wish to insert Debug Printfs directly into SPIR-V

-To execute debug printfs in a SPIR-V shader, a developer will need the following two instructions specified:
+To execute Debug Printf in a SPIR-V shader, a developer will need the following two instructions specified:

 ```